mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * (=) topologyVersion: A topologyVersion or null.
 Default null.
   The "topologyVersion" from the server's most recent hello or legacy hello response or `State Change Error`_.
-* helloOk: indicates whether the hello or legacy hello should be used for initial handshake and monitoring commands.
-Default true if server API version requested, otherwise false.

 "Passives" are priority-zero replica set members that cannot become primary.
 The client treats them precisely the same as other members.